Excel TRIM function for removing spaces

 How to sort this issue for removing spaces?

-You may use the SUBSTITUTE function that will first replace the non-breaking space character CHAR(160) to ASCII space character and then TRIM function will remove those spaces.
+You may use the SUBSTITUTE function that will first replace the non-breaking space character CHAR(160) with an ASCII space character and then TRIM function will remove those spaces.
 See the formula and output with comparison:

 The SUBSTITUTE/TRIM formula: